WiFi Nomiku Sous Vide Immersion Circulator Review

 Full Review: WiFi Nomiku

-Backed by investor Chris Sacca, Lisa and the Nomiku team launched a new and improved version of their immersion circulator: the WiFi Nomiku.
-We recently had the pleasure to get our hands on a WiFi Nomiku to test its design, features, and performance.
-Keep reading to see how the WiFi Nomiku stands in comparison to all of the other sous vide machines we reviewed.
+With the support from investor Chris Sacca, Lisa and the Nomiku team launched a new and improved version of their immersion circulator: the WiFi Nomiku.
+We’ve recently had the pleasure to get our hands on a WiFi Nomiku to test its design, features, and performance.
+Keep reading to see how the WiFi Nomiku stands in comparison to the many other sous vide machines we reviewed.

 The first impression I got when I unboxed Nomiku is that it’s much bigger (wider?) than I thought it to be.
 From the pictures I saw online, I didn’t envision it to be so robust.
-On the other hand, it may be that I’m biased after reviewing the ChefSteps Joule from two weeks prior which was shockingly small.
-Don’t get me wrong, though, this isn’t a jab at Nomiku by any means because their device is still smaller than many others out there.
-Take a quick comparison look at Nomiku vs Sansaire vs Joule below, and you’ll see what I mean:
+On the other hand, it may be that I’m biased after reviewing the ChefSteps Joule from two weeks prior.
+After all, this immersion circulator was shockingly small.
+Don’t get me wrong, though, this isn’t a jab at Nomiku by any means.
+Their device is still way smaller than many others out there.
+Just take a look at Nomiku vs Sansaire vs Joule below, and you’ll see what I mean:

-Nomiku has a 2.4” LCD screen with two buttons below it: the menu button pulls up the main screen with all of the options.
-These include tje settings, quick start, change Celsius to Fahrenheit, etc., and the action button physically selects whatever is highlighted.
+Nomiku boasts a 2.4” LCD screen with two buttons below it.
+The menu button pulls up the main screen with all of the options.
+These include tje settings, quick start, change Celsius to Fahrenheit, etc., and the action button.
+This physically selects whatever you highlight.

-Another characteristic I noticed on the Nomiku is that is has a non-detachable power cord.
-We like the looks of this from a design standpoint, but it’s nice to be able to pull out the cord when finished to store it away easier.
+Another potentially problematic specification I notice on the Nomiku is that its power cord is not detachable.
+We like this from a design standpoint, but it’s nice to be able to pull out the cord.
+It makes it so much easier to store away.
 Joule is another sous vide machine that does not have a detachable power cord.

-I believe Nomiku is the only device with a front-facing clip as well.
-It wasn’t super strong (nothing beats the turn clamps that are found on Anova and PolyScience CREATIVE) but definitely more sturdy than Sansaire’s clip.
+I believe Nomiku is the only device that has a front-facing clip, as well.
+It wasn’t super strong (nothing beats the turn clamps that are found on Anova and PolyScience CREATIVE) but it was definitely sturdier than Sansaire’s clip.
 You shouldn’t have any issues attaching this to your sous vide container and getting it to stay there securely throughout the cooking process.

 Features and Performance of Nomiku